berkeley-stat159/project-delta/README.md

 - `make rm-report`: Delete the report

--`make clean`: Remove cache, preference, and other unnecessary files.
+- `make clean`: Remove cache, preference, and other unnecessary files.

 ###5.
 Other Utilites